 Jennifer develops and delivers copyright education and information to instructors, researchers, students, and staff.
 She helps academic authors understand their rights when publishing, and provides assistance with understanding and applying Creative Commons licences to open access publications and open educational materials.
 Her areas of research include copyright advocacy, legislation reform, and copyright administration in post-secondary institutions.
 Jennifer holds a Certificate in Law from Queen’s University and a Creative Commons Certificate for Librarians, in addition to an MAS from the University of British Columbia and a BA from SFU.

-Join us for a 90-minute webinar with all three course instructors for a behind-the-scenes look at what you’ll learn in each course.
-Get an overview of key concepts, hear course highlights, and bring your questions for the instructors.
+On October 30th, PKP and SFU held a 90-minute webinar with all three course instructors for a behind-the-scenes look at what you’ll learn in each course.
+Get an introduction to the instructors, overview of key concepts and course highlights.

 Stay informed!